AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/evolve-one-time-value-lifetime-value/evolve-one-time-value-to-lifetime-value.md

     * Order Event

 * Conditions
-    * Select Target Channel (Select one, or multiple channels for wider reach).
+    * Select Target Channel (you can select one or multiple channels for wider reach).
         * Order confirmation is considered serving in nature, so consent checking is usually unnecessary.
         * Email
         * Push